getcarina/getcarina.com/_posts/2015-10-30-news-and-networking.md

 ### Where do I file bugs or provide feedback?

 Ah!
-Glad you asked - it's really important for us to here from users on bugs, feature requests, feedback positive & negative, etc.
+Glad you asked - it's really important for us to hear from users on bugs, feature requests, feedback positive & negative, etc.

 * You can file bugs or feature requests for Carina on [GitHub]
 * You can file doc issues or website requests on [GitHub as well](https://github.com/getcarina/getcarina.com/issues)